BerryDash/server/README.md

 > [!CAUTION]
 > This project has moved to the Lncvrt Games originization.
+>
-> You can find the new repository [here](https://github.com/Lncvrt-Games/servers)
+> You can find the new server API [here](https://github.com/Lncvrt-Games/api).

 ---

-This is the new rewritten server source code for Berry Dash.
+This is the source code for Berry Dash.

 ## Setup